YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLACCESS
 ------------------

-JNLACCESS, Error accessing journal file xxxx
+JNLACCESS, Error accessing journal file jjjj

-Run Time Error: YottaDB sends this message to the system log followed by other messages detailing the failure. xxxx is the file-specification for the inaccessible journal.
+Run Time Error: YottaDB sends this message to the system log followed by other messages detailing the failure. jjjj is the file-specification for the inaccessible journal.
 In most situations, this error occurs when the journal file storage runs out of disk space or there are permission issues.

 Action: Review the accompanying message(s) for additional information.
-This usually means an error while trying to write to the journal file.
+This means an error while trying to write to the journal file.

 ------------------
 JNLACTINCMPLT